sgyzetrov/ComputeCanada_Resources/README.md

 3. Want to transfer large data across different clusters (e.g. transfer 20GiB data from Graham to Beluga?)?

     Use [Globus](http://globus.computecanada.ca/) (documentation: [https://docs.computecanada.ca/wiki/Globus](https://docs.computecanada.ca/wiki/Globus))!
 Blazing fast transfer, we are talking 10-GiB-in-seconds fast.
 Forget about open two Cyberduck windows and drap-n-drop, it takes forever and your computer has to stay in wake during.
+4. Use `partition-stats` to check for current available nodes.

 ## FAQ